 5. Special Deal: Discover – up to $200 Bonus* + 1.20% APY

 Discover Bank is famous for its credit cards.
 But it also has an online consumer bank.
-The savings account pays 1.10% APY.
+The savings account pays 1.15% APY.
 And now there is a special deal: if you deposit $15,000 into your first Discover online savings account, you will receive a $150 bonus.* And if you deposit at least $20,000 into your account, you will receive a $200 bonus* after you deposit at least $25,000.
-During the first year, you would earn $100 on top of the 1.10% APY, making this one of the most lucrative savings accounts on the market.
-The bonus offer is easy to get (no need to visit a branch), and you get all of the other benefits associated with Discover’s online bank on top.*
+During the first year, you would earn the bonus on top of the 1.15% APY, making this one of the most lucrative savings accounts on the market.
+The bonus offer is easy to get (no need to visit a branch), and you get all of the other benefits associated with Discover’s online bank on top.